 I take self-portraits to explore my internal emotional landscape.
-My self-portraits examine the deeply personal, and oftentimes hidden, emotional cycles I feel and go through.
+My self-portraits examine the deeply personal emotional cycles I feel and go through.
 Each photograph reveals a raw emotional baseline, and as a set represent a range of emotions that are my lived experience.

-For me, self portraiture has been a gateway to self discovery of those fundamental human traits that I have kept locked away for so long: self-love, self-acceptance, and the self-confidence that comes with sharing intimate images of myself that reveal my most vulnerable sides.
+Sharing intimate images of myself that reveal my most vulnerable sides has been a gateway to self discovery of those fundamental human traits that I have kept locked away for so long: self-love and the self-confidence.
 But it isn’t only about me.
-My hope is that by confronting my fears and vulnerability I will emerge stronger and in a better place to give more of myself to the world, and especially, to those who love me most.
+My hope is that by confronting my fears and vulnerability I will emerge stronger and better able to give more of myself to the world.

 When I think about my self-portraits the word cycle frequently comes to mind.
-As a human, as a woman, and as an artist my mind constantly cycles through contradictory and sometimes frightening feelings.
+My mind constantly cycles through contradictory and sometimes frightening feelings.
 Each of my self-portraits can be thought of as a solitary attempt to capture, as inspiration struck, an example of a cycle.

 -Natalie A Wheeler